-A horses thermoneutral zone (TNZ) is the air temperature range in which horses expend no energy to maintain a normal body temperatures of 99° to 101° F. The lower critical temperature (LCT) is the lowest temperature in the TNZ, below which horses increase metabolic rates and expend energy to maintain normal body temperature.
+A horses' thermoneutral zone (TNZ) is the air temperature range in which horses expend no energy to maintain a normal body temperature of 99° to 101° F. The lower critical temperature (LCT) is the lowest temperature in the TNZ, below which horses increase metabolic rates and expend energy to maintain normal body temperature.
 Research suggests healthy, adult horses have a wide LCT, from 41° F for horses in mild climates to 5° F in natural-coated, un-clipped horses adapted to colder temperatures.

 Factors influencing a given horse's TNZ include ambient air temperature, wind, sunlight, moisture, and air temperature that the horse is acclimated to.
 We are all familiar with the incredible winter coats horses grow.
 Thick coats provide a tremendous insulation factor.
 Wind and moisture, in the form of rain or melted snow, are common factors influencing a given horse's TNZ.
 Keep in mind that young, thin, and older horses are less cold tolerant.

-Cold Weather Management Recommendations
+Cold Weather Horse Management Recommendations

-A waterproof blanket provides great protection for horses living outside all the time.
+A waterproof horse blanket provides great protection for horses living outside all the time.
 Remove the blanket every few days for cleaning to minimize risk for skin fungal infections.
 Be prepared to rotate blankets, and replace wet blankets with clean dry blankets.

 Shelter from snow, wind, and winter rain is recommended.
 This allows horses to stay dry which helps them stay warm.
 Barns or run-in sheds with raised floors are optimal.